ourcodingclub/ourcodingclub.github.io/_posts/2018-12-02-tidyverse.md

             dominant_sampling_method = names(which.max(table(sampling.method))),
             # Model unit type
             dominant_units = names(which.max(table(units)))) %>%
-  # Remove any groupings you've greated in the pipe
+  # Remove any groupings you've created in the pipe
   ungroup()

 # Take a look at some of the records